borglab/gtsam/matlab/README-gtsam-toolbox.md

 ### Linker issues

-If you compile the Matlab toolbox and everything compiles smoothly, but when you run any Matlab script, you get following error messages in Matlab
+If you compile the MATLAB toolbox and everything compiles smoothly, but when you run any MATLAB script, you get following error messages in MATLAB
 ```
 Invalid MEX-file '/usr/local/gtsam_toolbox/gtsam_wrapper.mexa64':
 Missing symbol 'mexAtExit' required by '/usr/local/gtsam_toolbox/gtsam_wrapper.mexa64'